sophia-mai/predictive-glucose-insights/README.md

 The model is trained on a split dataset and evaluated based on its ability to predict 2-hour post-meal glucose values.

 ## Setup and Installation
+To run this notebook, you will need to:
+1. **Mount Google Drive:**
+The notebook uses files stored in Google Drive.
+Ensure you have mounted your Google Drive to `/content/drive`.
+2.